Jake1510/ooip-tutorial-library/docs/index.md

 # OOIP for Controls and Automation Engineers
 Welcome to **Object-Oriented Industrial Programming (OOIP)** examples and docs.

-The repository was origionally created to store, and make available, all of the PLC programming examples posted via my [LinkedIn](https://www.linkedin.com/in/jacob-lawson/) account.
+This repository was created to store and make available all of the PLC programming examples posted via my [LinkedIn](https://www.linkedin.com/in/jacob-lawson/) account.
 It demonstrates how to apply OOP principles and design patterns in CODESYS using IEC 61131-3 languages (primarily structured text).

 *Note: This project has no official affiliation with the CODESYS Group — just a practical guide offering an alternative approach to controls software development.*